facjure/poetroid-prototype/README.md

-## Discover Poetry, Read Anywhere, Curate Poems Together
+## Discover Poetry Together

-Poetics _by_ Facjure.
+Curate, collect, and read poems from the public domain.
+From any device.

+For free.

 Built with [Frozen Pie](http://github.com/Facjure/frozen-pie)